 If you notice a strong gas smell coming from your car, don’t drive it – even if the engine is running.
 Many causes can produce that unmistakable odor of gasoline, including broken gas caps and leaky fuel lines.

-You might not be aware of what actually caused the strange smell in your car – but inhaling it can be deadly.
-The smell of gasoline doesn’t just affect cars; many other vehicles also emit this noxious scent when driven or parked near them, such as buses and trucks.
+You might not be aware of what caused your car’s strange smell – but inhaling it can be deadly.
+The smell of gasoline doesn’t just affect cars; many other vehicles, such as buses and trucks, also emit this noxious scent when driven or parked near them.

-If you suspect that you have breathed in gas fumes, seek medical attention immediately.
+If you suspect you have breathed in gas fumes, seek medical attention immediately.

 Why do I smell gasoline when there is none?